 In TCM, the digestive energies are at the center of all imbalances.
 Western medicine focuses on the macro-nutrients, such as carbohydrates, protein and fat, and micronutrients such as vitamins, and minerals when determining good dietary choices.
 Chinese medicine places more emphasis on the energy component of therapy and foods.
 In TCM, foods have cold properties, hot properties, and can create dampness or dryness.
 Depending on your unique constitution, I will recommend the appropriate foods to support you.

-For instance, if you are overweight and have a cold constitution, as a TCM practitioner, I will apply warming therapies such as moxabustion (Chinese heat therapy).
-I will also recommend foods that have warm energy such as yams and other root veggies.
+For instance, if you are overweight and have a cold constitution, as a practitioner, I will recommend foods that have warm energy such as yams and other root veggies.
 Cold foods raw foods like salads would increase the coldness and dampness in your body and therefore work against your weight loss goals in the long term because these foods deplete the Spleen energy.
 If you are running very hot, I will drain heat with acupuncture and guide you towards cold food like cucumber while still maintaining some warming foods to keep the Spleen functioning properly.

 There is a delicate balance of hot, cool, damp, and dry energies in the body.
 As an acupuncturist and Chinese medicine practitioner I am trained to recognize which of these imbalances are creating your weight gain.
-Once these are identified, I can design a specific program of acupuncture, dietary therapy, and acupressure self massage, to help balance your energies so that you lose weight.
+Once these are identified, I can design a specific program of acupuncture and dietary therapy to help balance your energies so that you lose weight.

 A balanced energy system creates a balanced body.
 Balance in the body begins with proper digestion, assimilation, and metabolism.
-Once these are normalized, you are better able to manage stress and a busy lifestyle.
-Contact me for a free consultation to discuss how acupuncture and Traditional Chinese Medicine can help you achieve your weight loss goals today!
+Once these are normalized, you are better able to manage stress and a busy lifestyle. to discuss how acupuncture and Traditional Chinese Medicine can help you achieve your weight loss goals today!